Restricted Public Access

 ALL JUVENILE ARRAIGNMENTS

-All review hearings scheduled between March 23, 2020 and April 24, 2020 are continued for 42 days.
-Municipal Court will be mailing new hearing slips to the defendant’s address on file with the Court.
-If you do not receive notice of your new hearing date in the mail, please call the Court at (719) 562-3810.
+All review hearings currently scheduled for Fridays, May 1, 2020, May 15, 2020, and May 29, 2020 may be vacated and rescheduled to limit the number of people in the Court.
+Municipal Court will be contacting defendants by phone and/or mailing new court dates to the defendant’s address on file with the Court.
+If you do not receive notice of your new hearing date in the mail, you should appear on your originally scheduled hearing date.
+Please call the Court at (719) 562-3810 to confirm your date.

 If you are on probation, scheduled appointments will be conducted by telephone at your scheduled time.
 If you have any questions, please contact juvenile probation at (719) 562-3805 and adult probation at (719) 562-3815.